 41. Try to Stay Home with Your Puppy for the First Few Days

-Until your puppy is properly crate trained, try your best not to leave her alone at home.
+Until your puppy is properly crate trained, try not to leave her alone at home.

-This will avoid her associating the crate with abandonment.
+This will prevent her from associating the crate with abandonment.

 If you cannot take time off, consider using a sitter, family member, or friend.